29 Years Ago: Def Leppard Drummer Rick Allen Loses Arm in Car Crash

 A year later, the group released their long-awaited follow-up ‘Hysteria,’ which amazingly, not only solidified their place in the rock hierarchy, but sold even better than ‘Pyromania.’
 They remain among rock’s most popular concert draws to this day, and since an inspiring visit to the Walter Reed Army Medical Center in 2006, Allen has dedicated himself to helping war veterans who suffer from Post Traumatic Stress Disorder (PTSD) as a result of incurring injuries similar to his own.

-As he recently told ABC News, “I didn’t know what my life would be like after that terrible day.
-It was the darkest time in my life… My desire is to encourage a support system for warriors, de-stigmatize PTSD, share their stories and offers alternative ways to pave the road to resiliency and health.”
+As Allen told ABC News in 2012, “I didn’t know what my life would be like after that terrible day.
+It was the darkest time in my life … My desire is to encourage a support system for warriors, de-stigmatize PTSD, share their stories and offers alternative ways to pave the road to resiliency and health.”

 Watch Rick Allen Discuss His Accident on ‘Fighting Back’